 I pledge allegiance to my health, to not compare myself to anyone else.
 With fruits and vegetables I'll fill my tray and get nice and sweaty every day.
 I have only this body and this one heart so today's the day I'm going to start eating less chips and less sugary drinks and before I eat I'm going to think!

 Name

 I Pledge Allegiance to My Health created by Mandy Richardson, Teacher on Special Assignment Network for a Healthy California-Hawthorne School District

-Cucumbers grow on a vine.
+17 15 2 10 10 10 Southern Contraction Cucumbers grow on a a vine.